-ARTICLE 14 Compensation
+ARTICLE 15 Compensation

-1. Effective July 1, 2023, the salary schedules for all employees coveredin Appendix B will be adjusted by the annual percentage increase to CPI-U all items in West-Size Class B/C, All Urban Consumers, not seasonally adjusted (Series ID CUURN400SA0) for the calendar year ending December 2022.
+1. Effective July 1, 2023, the salary schedules for all employees covered in Appendix A will be adjusted by the annual percentage increase to CPI-U all items in West-Size Class B/C, All Urban Consumers, not seasonally adjusted (Series ID CUURN400SA0) for the calendar year ending December 2022.
 The adjusted percentage increase in salary schedules shall be a minimum of 2% and a maximum of 3.0%.
-In the event that the annual percentage increase to CPI-U all items in West-Size Class B/C, All

-Urban Consumers, not seasonally adjusted (Series ID CUURN400SA), is equal to or greater than 5%, the adjusted percentage increase in salary schedules shall be 4.5%.
-In the event that annual percentage increase to CPI-U all items in West-Size Class B/C, All Urban Consumers, not seasonally adjusted (Series ID CUURN400SA0) is equal to or less than 0%, the adjusted percentage increase in salary schedules shall be 1%.
+In the event that the annual percentage increase to CPI-U all items in West-Size Class B/C, All Urban Consumers, not seasonally adjusted (Series ID CUURN400SA0), is equal to or greater than 5%, the adjusted percentage increase in salary schedules shall be 4.5%.
+In the event the annual percentage increase to CPI-U all items in West-Size Class B/C, All urban Consumers, not seasonally adjusted (Series ID CUURN400SA0), is equal to or less than 0%, the adjusted percentage increase in salary schedules shall be 4.5%.

-The adjusted percentage increase is based on the U.S. Bureau of Labor Statistics Data (https://data.bls.gov/timeseries/CUURN400SA0).
+The adjusted percentage increase is based on U.S. Bureau of Labor Statistics Data (https://data.bls.gov/timeseries/CUURN400SA0)